Last Updated on 20th September 2020

 Mortgages for junior doctors

 Junior or trainee doctors are generally under the impression that mortgage approval isn’t possible.
-It’s quite understandable as inexperienced brokers can often share the same view, but this simply isn’t true.
-Junior doctors and trainee doctors can qualify for mortgages and are often credible candidates.
+It’s quite understandable as inexperienced brokers often share the same view, but this simply isn’t true.
+Junior doctors and trainee doctors can qualify for mortgages and are often credible applicants.

 Issues can sometimes arise due to junior doctors that are perhaps on zero-hour contracts or a low income.
-Nonetheless, it’s still possible to gain approval.
+Nonetheless, it’s still possible to get a mortgage.
 Furthermore, lenders may also consider future salaries that you’re able to secure once you’ve progressed through the medical ranks.

 Mortgages for locum doctors

 If you’re a locum doctor or nurse, then your employment record is likely to be scattered.
 This is because your hours can vary and you may have had patches without employment.
 In some situations, locum doctors may have other employment commitments or income streams to provide additional financial support.
 If that is the case, be sure to present all income streams to your advisor.

 Lenders will generally look at your income over the past few months or even years.
 This allows lenders to calculate your affordability and what you earn on average.
 Certain lenders are best avoided as they may not consider income from locum work.
 On the other hand, there are lenders for locum doctors that specialise in circumstances such as these.

 Starting a new job can be an exciting time and can open up avenues such as purchasing your own home.
 Some lenders tend to favour mortgages for professionals, such as doctors or those in the medical profession.
 Even if you’re yet to formally start your employment, you may still be eligible for a mortgage.
 This is because lenders understand that you’re qualified in a reputable profession and securing employment shouldn’t be an issue.

 An offer letter or draft contract may be enough for lenders to assess your income.
 It’s important to note that not every lender will do this, so do consult an expert before applying.